floreo-labs/Java-Core-Curriculum/projects/midterm_final-q/ReadMe.md

     }
 }
 ```
-b.
-When adding the code to each class, checkout to the appropriate branch (Rock, Paper, or Scissors branch) then commit and push to the remote branch when you're finished updating each class.
+<b>b.</b> When adding the code to each class, checkout to the appropriate branch (Rock, Paper, or Scissors branch) then commit and push to the remote branch when you're finished updating each class.
-c.
-After each class is updated and pushed to their respective branch, merge each one to master via Pull Requests (they do not need to be reviewed).
+ <br /><b>c.</b> After each class is updated and pushed to their respective branch, merge each one to master via Pull Requests (they do not need to be reviewed).
-d.
-In your local project checkout to the local master class and pull from origin master to get the latest code from the remote repo.
+ <br /><b>d.</b> In your local project checkout to the local master class and pull from origin master to get the latest code from the remote repo.

-4. a.
-Git checkout and create a game branch.
+4.  <br /><b>a.</b> Git checkout and create a game branch.
-   b.
-Create a Game class with the following code:
+    <br /><b>b.</b> Create a Game class with the following code:

 ```java
 public class Game {